 - Then I go back and voice dictate the different sections

-I used the Snowball mic for my Google Drive dictations and simply place it in front of me and start talking while keeping an eye on the screen.
+I used the Snowball mic for my Google Drive dictations and placed it in front of me and start talking while keeping an eye on the screen.

 On desktop, I just use my regular mic.